shlok191/Faster-RCNN-via-PyTorch-OpenCV/README.md

-# Faster R-CNN via PyTorch and OpenCV
+# Faster R-CNN implementation with PyTorch and OpenCV

 This project showcases a passion project towards the implementation of the novel Faster Regional Convolutional Neural Network (Faster R-CNN) deep learning model.
 For the implementation of this projet, I utilized PyTorch with an additional expansion for real time usage via OpenCV!
 This model was trained on an estimated of 100k images from Microsoft's COCO dataset, achieving a final accuracy of 65%.